 Swaddle 'em up and put the baby in the crib.
 Or a swing.
 Or a bouncer.
 Then pass the eff out.

-You cannot take your frustration out by shaking the baby:
+Dads cannot take frustration out by shaking the baby:

 I know.
 You were with me so far, but now you're thinking I'm calling you a monster.